 Use the opportunity of an interview to give the selection committee further information about yourself and for you to learn more about the role and USC:

 - Correct any mistaken impressions gained by the selection committee from your application.

 - Volunteer relevant information to support your application.

 - Be aware of your body language (eg maintain eye contact with committee members, don't slouch, speak clearly).

-The committees decision will be based directly on each applicant's rating against the selection criteria based on interview, referee reports and other selection measures if applicable, such as work based tests.
+In making their selection, the committee will consider how well the applicant meets the requirements of the role.
+The committee’s decision will be based on the application, interview, referee reports and other selection measures if applicable, such as work based tests.

 If successful, you will be telephoned by a member of the committee, which will be followed by an offer of employment.

 If you have been interviewed and are unsuccessful, you will be contacted by a member of the committee, usually within two to three weeks of interview.